zarr-developers/zarr-python/docs/index.rst

     $ pip install zarr

 Please note that Zarr includes a C extension providing integration with the Blosc library.
-Pre-compiled binaries are available for Linux and Windows platforms and will be installed automatically via pip if available.
+Pre-compiled binaries are available for Windows platforms and will be installed automatically via pip if available.
 However, if you have a newer CPU that supports the AVX2 instruction set (e.g., Intel Haswell, Broadwell or Skylake) then compiling from source is preferable, as the Blosc library includes